 As the audio signal is passed through the diaphragm, the diaphragm will oscillate back and forth between the magnetic arrays according to the magnetic attraction/repulsion between the diaphragm and magnets.

-This diaphragm movement causes coinciding sound waves to be produces.
+This diaphragm movement causes coinciding sound waves to be produced.

-The Audeze LCD-X (link to compare prices on Amazon and B&H Photo/Video) is a pair of higher-end planar magnetic headphones.
+The Audeze LCD-X (link to check the price on Amazon) is a pair of higher-end planar magnetic headphones.